kenwalger/lithium/docs/introduction/index.md

 * Simple programs should only require a simple understanding to read and write.
 * Be feature rich, but not feature heavy.
 * Follow standards where practical.
-* Everyone's use will be different
+* Everyone's use case will be different.

 While Lithium should be something you can quickly write and use, we are prepared to sacrifice a little bit of speed of coding for speed of understanding later on.
 Whilst it might be a few seconds quicker to write code one way, it is probably better to sacrifice those few seconds now so that they don't turn into hours later on.